App version: 0.1.0

 How Do Point-of-Sale Loans Work?

 Three of the biggest point-of-sale loan lenders are Affirm, Afterpay, and Klarna.
 Each of these companies partners with different retailers and has different terms.
 With Affirm, your repayment term options and interest rates can change based on the retailer.
 However, Affirm doesn’t charge late fees.
-Afterpay’s terms are the same: You make four interest-free installments every two weeks.
+Afterpay’s terms are the same: You make four interest-free installments over a six-week period.
 Afterpay does charge late fees if payments are more than 10 days late.
 With Klarna, your payment will also be divided into four payments due every two weeks.
-Klarna doesn’t charge interest but it does charge late fees if it is unable to collect a payment from you after two attempts.
+Klarna doesn’t charge interest, but it does charge late fees if it is unable to collect a payment from you after two attempts.
 You can use the Klarna app to shop online or choose it as your payment option at checkout with certain retailers.Recommended: Understanding the Meaning of In-House Financing

 Pros and Cons of POS Loans